Hukbalahap rebellion: Resolution

 The Huk Rebellion was finally put down through a series of reforms and military victories by Magsaysay, who became the seventh President.
-In May 1954, through former senator Benigno Aquino Jr., Luis Taruc surrendered and accepted a 15-year imprisonment.
+In May 1954, through future senator Benigno Aquino Jr., Luis Taruc surrendered and accepted a 15-year imprisonment.

 Women

 The Huk movement was notable for its inclusion of women peasants, who advocated for inclusion in the movement in resistance to word of Japanese war atrocities against women, including rape and mutilation.
 Many of these women fought, but the majority of the resistance remained in villages, collecting supplies and intelligence.
 Women in the forest camps were forbidden from entering combat, but often trained in first aid, communication/propaganda, and recruitment tactics.

-In terms of recruitment, the Hukbalahap was non-discriminatory and encouraged masses from all background to join the resistance.
+In terms of recruitment, the Hukbalahap was non-discriminatory and encouraged masses from all backgrounds to join the resistance.
 Aside from the men, there were a surprisingly large number of women volunteers joining, being moved by the atrocities and abuses committed by the Japanese against the people.
 The majority of women were peasants, 15–35 years old, and unmarried.
 Most women stayed in the villages, offering to help through the collection of supplies, money, and information to aid the guerillas.

 Women in the Hukbalahap movement were primarily support troops, preferring to inconspicuously aid the movement by communicating with the villagers and acting as messengers for critical information about the Japanese troops.
 Due to their appearance and clothing, their activities were simply dismissed by the enemy who were focused on the resistance fighters themselves.

 Another key task the women had was the traditional role as the homemaker and caretaker of the family.
 In this case, the Huk's medical division composed mainly of women who nursed the wounded back into fighting condition.
 They were also relied on to cook for the soldiers and clean the houses in the barriers for the Huk soldiers.
 Since only a few women were literate during that period, they were assigned secretarial work such as accounting and paperwork to organize the resources of the Huk.